The woman in her early thirties walked up to me after a luncheon and proudly declared, “I didn’t speak to my husband for three days this week.”

 The young woman’s silence gained her nothing.
 Her husband after the three days still had no idea why she was upset.
 The only thing she had done was alienate him further and continue to keep problems unresolved.

-Say what you mean and make sure the other person clearly understands what you mean.
+My advice: Say what you mean and make sure the other person clearly understands what you mean.
 Of course, always be careful of slippery wet leaves!